ITIL

-ITIL describes processes, procedures, tasks, and checklists which are neither organization-specific nor technology-specific but can be applied by an organization toward strategy, delivering value, and maintaining a minimum level of competency.
-It allows the organization to establish a baseline from which it can plan, implement, and measure.
-It is used to demonstrate compliance and to measure improvement.
-There is no formal independent third-party compliance assessment available for ITIL compliance in an organization.
-Certification in ITIL is only available to individuals.
-Since 2021, ITIL has been owned by PeopleCert.
+ITIL describes best practices, including processes, procedures, tasks, and checklists which are neither organization-specific nor technology-specific.
+It is designed to allow organizations to establish a baseline and can be used to demonstrate compliance and to measure improvements.

+There is no formal independent third-party compliance assessment available to demonstrate ITIL compliance in an organization.
+Certification in ITIL is only available to individuals and not organizations.
+Since 2021, the ITIL trademark has been owned by PeopleCert.

 History

 Responding to growing dependence on IT, the UK Government's Central Computer and Telecommunications Agency (CCTA) in the 1980s developed a set of recommendations designed to standardize IT management practices across government functions, built around a process model-based view of controlling and managing operations often credited to W. Edwards Deming and his plan-do-check-act (PDCA) cycle.